ispras/qdt/README.md

 - A device stub generator.
 - A graphical editor representing a machine schematically.
-It able to generate a machine draft.
+It able to generate a machine boilerplate.
 - A common graphical user interface integrating both device and machine generators.